skypjack/entt/docs/md/config.md

 ## ENTT_PACKED_PAGE

-Similar to sparse arrays, packed arrays of components are paginated as well.
-In However, int this case the aim isn't to reduce memory usage but to have pointer stability upon component creation.<br/>
+As it happens with sparse arrays, packed arrays are also paginated.
+However, in this case the aim isn't to reduce memory usage but to have pointer stability upon component creation.<br/>
 Default size of pages (that is, the number of elements they contain) is 1024 but users can adjust it if appropriate.
 In all case, the chosen value **must** be a power of 2.